 Supply chain issues and Brexit planning statement

-We are therefore anticipating some additional delays at customs border combined with extended delivery periods on imported goods due to the potential lack of availability of transportation from a number of Ports.
-We are reviewing our stock-holding now, particularly on critical products and spare parts for maintenance and repair to manage these anticipated extended delivery periods.
+We are therefore anticipating additional delays at the customs border, combined with extended delivery periods on imported goods due to the enhanced regulations and potential lack of availability of transportation from a number of ports.
+We are regularly reviewing our stockholding, particularly on critical products and spare parts for maintenance and repair to manage these anticipated extended delivery periods.
 We are expecting potential significant market volatility over the coming months, which could adversely affect the current UK economic and supply chain environment.

-Where possible we are identifying alternative manufacturer’s products for our current fast moving critical products and will provide samples to customers to pre-approve these backup alternative items critical for their work if required, prior to Brexit.
-If however any customers who are not currently purchasing their critical items from us and wish to consider Camlab as a secondary or dual-source for these goods we would also be happy to discuss their requirements in our stock planning process at this stage to see what we can do to ensure they will also have access to an alternative provider.
-We have assessed that there is also likely to be an adverse impact on both currency and costs of imports over the coming months and our suppliers may also increase prices to customers.
-We wish to minimise the impact of this by increasing our stock holding and are encouraging our customer base to pre-order critical items so this can be included in our planning.
-This will reduce the cost impact but will require additional working capital investment by Camlab.
+Where possible we are identifying alternative manufacturer’s products for our current fast moving critical products and on request will provide samples to customers to pre-approve these alternative items as backup, critical for their work, prior to Brexit.
+If however any customers who are not currently purchasing these critical items from Camlab and wish to consider Camlab as a secondary or dual-source for these goods we would be happy to also discuss their requirements for inclusion in our stock planning process or to be listed on their system as an alternative source.

-We are now encouraging our customers to place forward orders that allow us to ensure continuity of supply during the Brexit period.
+We are therefore encouraging our customers to place forward orders that allow us to ensure both continuity of supply during the Brexit disruption period.

-Please contact our Brexit mitigation team firstname.lastname@example.org or call Chris Rowlands directly on 01954 233 127
+Please contact our Brexit mitigation team firstname.lastname@example.org or call Chris Rowlands directly on 01954 233127